tongwu-msft/azure-rest-api-specs/api-index/index.md

 #### Authorization code grant (interactive clients)
 This grant can be used by both web and native clients, and requires credentials from a signed-in end-user in order to delegate resource access to the client application.
 This grant uses the `/authorize` endpoint to obtain an authorization code (in response to user sign-in/consent), and the `/token` endpoint to exchange the authorization code for an access token.

 1. First your client will need to request an authorization code from Azure AD.
-See [Request an authorization code](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#request-an-authorization-code) for details on the HTTPS GET request URI format, and example request/response messages.
+See [Request an authorization code](https://azure.microsoft.com/documentation/articles/active-directory-protocols-oauth-code/#request-an-authorization-code) for details on the format of the HTTPS GET request to the `/authorize` endpoint, and example request/response messages.
 The URI will contain query string parameters, including the following that are specific to your client application:

     - `client_id` - also known as an application ID, this is the GUID assigned to your client application when you registered in the section above
     - `redirect_uri` - a URL-encoded version of [one of] the reply/redirect URIs specified during registration of your client application.
 Note that the value you pass must match exactly to your registration!